Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 The Chaldeans settled in the far southeast part of the Babylonian kingdom (southern modern- Iraq) and took control of the kingdom for twenty-three years.
 King Nabonassar (Nabû-nāṣir) then overthrew the Chaldeans in 748 BC and successfully reestablished Babylonia under native rule for a season.

-This short-lived period is called the Neo-Babylonian or Second Babylonian Empire, also the Chaldean Dynasty.
-The last of the Mesopotamian empires to be ruled by native kings, conquered less than a century later in 539 BC by the Persian Achaemenid Empire.
+This short-lived period was called the Neo-Babylonian or Second Babylonian Empire and the Chaldean Dynasty.
+The last of the Mesopotamian empires to be ruled by native kings was conquered less than a century later, in 539 BC, by the Persian Achaemenid Empire.

 Judgments Against Israel and Babylon

 We are historically in the period of Jeremiah the prophet (656-570 BC)—whose words we read at our opening.
-Another prophet, Isaiah, was sent by the Lord about one-hundred years earlier (740-686 BC) to warn Israel of her impending judgments that would arise from Babylon if she did not repent.
+The Lord sent another prophet, Isaiah, about one hundred years earlier (740-686 BC) to warn Israel of her impending judgments that would arise from Babylon if she did not repent.
 Isaiah declared:

 “Behold, the days are coming when all that is in your house, and what your fathers have accumulated until this day, shall be carried to Babylon; nothing shall be left, says the Lord” (Isaiah 39:6).